wellington/gulp-wt/README.md

 **format:** ``string`` or ``array``

-**description:** The directory where you keep external Compass plugins or extensions that you would like to make available using the `@import` function.
+**description:** The directory where you keep external Wt plugins or extensions that you would like to make available using the `@import` function.
 Common use case would be setting this to your `bower_components` directory for example.
 It is relative to the ``project`` option.

 #### require